bevyengine/bevy-website/release-content/0.14/release-notes/13347_Add_on_unimplemented_Diagnostics_to_Most_Public_Traits.md

 The compiler suggests we use a different type that implements `Resource`, or that we implement the trait on `MyResource`.
 The former doesn't help us at all, and the latter fails to mention the available derive macro.

-With the release of Rust 1.78, Bevy can now provide more direct messages for certain type of errors during compilation using [diagnostic attributes](https://blog.rust-lang.org/2024/05/02/Rust-1.78.0.html#diagnostic-attributes).
+With the release of Rust 1.78, Bevy can now provide more direct messages for certain types of errors during compilation using [diagnostic attributes](https://blog.rust-lang.org/2024/05/02/Rust-1.78.0.html#diagnostic-attributes).

 ```
 error[E0277]: `MyResource` is not a `Resource`